delatbabel/admin/README.md

 * Store configuration in the database as per delatbabel/site-config.
 * Store the model configuration in the database and have a model configuration editor for the admin.
 * Go through the remaining TODOs and FIXMEs in the code.
+* Unit tests are currently in staging/tests, need to be moved up and gotten working.

+### Future Plans

+* Adding some additional field types.
+In particular HTML (there is an inline HTML editor out there) and JSON blob (array or structure -- there is an inline JSON editor out there).

 ## Documentation